How to become CMA president

 - nomination of a candidate by five delegates on the first day of GC

 By way of example for the first scenario, the CMA annual meeting will be held in Winnipeg, Manitoba in August 2018.
-Doctors Manitoba has been invited to conduct an election to determine that provincial medical association's nominee for CMA president-elect.
-The nominee will be brought forward to the 2017 General Council in Québec City for election by delegates to the position.
+Doctors Manitoba was invited to conduct an election to determine that provincial medical association's nominee for CMA president-elect.
+The nominee was brought forward to the 2017 General Council in Québec City for election by delegates to the position.